solliancenet/dp-203-v2/labs/02/README.md

     GO
     ```

-#### Task 3: Populate the time dimension table in Synapse

-In this task, you populate the time dimension table using T-SQL that is valid for Azure Synapse.

-1. Paste **and execute** the following into the query window to create the new time dimension table:
+2. To populate the time dimension table in Azure Synapse, it is fastest to load the data from a delimited file since the looping method used to create the time data runs slowly.
+To populate this important time dimension, paste **and execute** the following in the query window:

     ```sql
     COPY INTO [dbo].[DimDate]
     FROM 'https://solliancepublicdata.blob.core.windows.net/dataengineering/dp-203/awdata/DimDate.csv'